Questions and Answers

 - Who can have an account on UF Exchange?

-Faculty, staff and student employees – RAs, TAs and undergraduate employees can all have accounts on UF Exchange.
+Faculty and staff are currently provisioned accounts on UF Exchange on premise while students are automatically provisioned accounts on Exchange Online (Microsoft Cloud).
+Undergraduate employees could have service accounts on UF Exchange on premise.
 In addition, departments on UF Exchange can have an unlimited number of service accounts.
 All accounts are attributable to persons.

 - How will quotas be assigned and controlled?